GeorgieasaService/aws-bootcamp-cruddur-2023/journal/week4.md

 # Week 4 — Relational Databases

 ## Relational Database Solutions on AWS
- - Aurora:
+ - RDS: Amazon RDS is a managed service that makes it simple to set up, operate, and scale databases in the cloud.
- - RDS:
+ - Aurora: Aurora extends RDS beyond the capabilities of RDS and allows for higher availability of database instances spanning more than a single region, automatic buck-ups and failover to read replicas.

  ![image](https://user-images.githubusercontent.com/67550608/232323190-415537c0-0e52-4323-add9-f8c3c73e55b8.png)

 ## Why RDS
-It offers different dbs engines such as Aurora(both MySQL or PostgreSQL compatible version), Mysql, PostgreSQL, Oracle
+It offers different dbs engines such as Aurora(both MySQL or PostgreSQL compatible version), Mysql, PostgreSQL, Oracle.
+And lastly, the scale of our application makes RDS ideal for a smaller workload.

 ## Security Considerations
 There is a need for sensitive info(such as: credit card info & passwords) in databases to be used and stored in a secure manner